tedcar/Instant-Scribe/progress/DEV_TASKS.md

 - [ ] 38.2 Publish signed installer to GitHub Releases; auto-increment semantic version.
 - [ ] 38.3 Slack/Teams webhook notification on successful release (configurable, defaults to disabled).

-## 39  Parakeet Model Update Checker
+## 39  Parakeet Model Update Checker (delted task, you should never update the model!, updates can cause instabilities, this a local once and for all setup, the model is already as fast as possible, no need for a better version!)
-- [ ] 39.1 Weekly background job checks Hugging Face for newer Parakeet TDT checkpoints.
+- [NO] 39.1 Weekly background job checks Hugging Face for newer Parakeet TDT checkpoints.
-- [ ] 39.2 Prompt user via toast to download & benchmark candidate model.
+- [HELL NO!]
+39.2 Prompt user via toast to download & benchmark candidate model.
-- [ ] 39.3 Provide CLI flag `--force-model-update` to bypass prompt.
+- [NO] 39.3 Provide CLI flag `--force-model-update` to bypass prompt.

 ## 40  End-to-End System Load Testing
 - [ ] 40.1 Simulate 8-hour continuous recording; monitor CPU/GPU/RAM for leaks.